 Many people who lose weight end up gaining it all back (

 Regular exercise like walking does not only help increase the amount of energy you burn day-to-day, but it also helps you build more lean muscle so that you burn more calories, even at rest.

 Furthermore, participating in regular, moderate-intensity exercise like walking can improve your mood, making you more likely to stay active in the long term.

-A recent review estimated that to maintain a stable weight, you should walk at least 150 minutes per week (
+A review estimated that to maintain a stable weight, you should walk at least 150 minutes per week (

 Staying active and moving more by walking throughout your day can help maintain weight loss.